Contacts

 - Select No Contact if parts are close but you don't want them to have contact.

-Disconnected or Overlapping Groups (SimSolid Only)
+Disconnected and Overlapping Groups (SimSolid Only)

 Find and review any disconnected or overlapping groups of parts using the Disconnected Groups tool on the Contacts icon.